subor/sdk/docs/topics/os_recovery.md

-#Prepare
+# Prepare
-1. Connect a keyboard to the RUYI device;
+1. Connect a keyboard to the RUYI device
-2. Connect network cable to Internet (Optional);
+1. Connect network cable to Internet (optional)
-3. One USB disk, more than 6GB, fat32 format.
+1. One USB disk, more than 6GB, fat32 format.

-##Step A: Make a Recovery USB drive (USB)
+## Step 1: Make a Recovery USB drive (USB)

+There are two ways to create a recovery USB:
+1. Manually download image
+1. Use BIOS Internet Recovery

-###Method 1:  Manually Download source
+### Method A:  Manually Download Image
 1. Download RUYI OS image
 1. Unzip and copy OS files to root of bootable USB drive.
 (There is an EFI folder in the root path)
 1. Plug USB drive into system.
+1. Turn on or reboot the system

+### Method B: Use BIOS Internet Recovery
 1. Press power button to boot the system
-1. Follow the guide to finish the recovery

-###Method 2: Use BIOS Internet Recovery
-1. Press power button to boot the system
-1. Press F11(Keyboard) or “↑”+”Y”+”L1”+”R1” (gamepad) to Enter into Recovery UI;
+1. Press `F11` (keyboard) or `↑+Y+L1+R1` (gamepad) to enter recovery mode
-1. Plug USB drive into RUYI device, Connect network cable to Internet
+1. Plug USB drive into console, connect network cable to Internet
+1. Follow onscreen directions

+## Step 2: Follow Onscreen Guide to Finish Recovery
-1. Follow the guide to finish the recovery
+1. If the BIOS needs to be updated this screen will appear.
+Otherwise skip to the next step.

-##Step B: Follow the guide to finish the recovery
-1. Update BIOS (Option)
-Recovery Process will detect the BIOS and show this step if it need to update the BIOS.
 ![](/docs/img/update_bios.png)
 1. Clean HDD Confirm
 ![](/docs/img/clean_hdd.png)